 Approach Global Grantmaking with Humility

-Try not to go into giving internationally with the mindset that what worked in one case, will work in another.
+Try not to go into giving internationally with the mindset that what worked in one case will work in another.
 Context matters.
-There has been increasing momentum around movements like #ShiftThePower that advocate for funders giving locally, building trusting relationships with their partners, and encouraging for local communities to have more say in funding decisions.
+There has been increasing momentum around movements like #ShiftThePower that advocate for funders giving locally, building trusting relationships with their partners, and encouraging local communities to have more say in funding decisions.
 Trust your grantees to tell you what they need.